 When used according to directions, antidepressants help a person function more productively.
 However, they aren’t recommended for mild depression symptoms.
 Individuals with mild depression should seek other methods for relieving their symptoms.
 Counseling or lifestyle changes have helped many people manage mild symptoms.
 Of course, the potential side effects are something else to consider when using antidepressants for any form of depression.

-Warning Signs of Antidepressant Overdose
+Warning Signs of Antidepressant Abuse and Overdose

 Although the drugs are legal, they can still present significant risks if misused.
 Anyone who is using antidepressants should be aware of the potential for overdose and be aware of the following warning signs of overdose: